-Here we adopt this functional form and - in line with Cox et al. (2007) - we capture intentionbased benevolence from the SM by allowing her emotional state θ to depend on the FM's previous choice.
-Specifically, we allow a SM's θ to depend on the observable characteristics as defined in the next subsection:
+Here we adopt this functional form and-in line with Cox et al. (2007)-we capture intention-based benevolence from the SM by allowing her emotional state θ to depend on the FM's previous choice.
+Specifically, we allow a SM's θ to depend on the observable characteristics of the choice of the FM as defined in the next subsection:

-$\theta = \theta$ (observable characteristics of actual choice by the FM).
+$\theta = \theta$ (observable characteristics of the FM's choice).

-3.2 Classification of First Mover's Choices, Attributed Intentions and their Impact on Second Movers' Behavior
+3.2 Classification of first mover's choices, attributed intentions and their impact on second movers' behavior

-The classification in Figure 2 is based on the gain/loss principle applied to both players, i.e. whether the opportunity set that was chosen by the FM (the line) comes with an actual or potential increase or decrease of each player's payoff compared to the not chosen opportunity set (the point).
+The classification in Fig. 2 is based on the gain/loss principle applied to both players, i.e. whether the opportunity set that was chosen by the FM (the line) comes with an actual or potential increase or decrease of each player's payoff compared to the not chosen opportunity set (the point).
 Our first hypothesis is motivated by the experimental evidence indicating that reciprocity is an important driver for behavior in games.
-Reciprocation entails responding to positive perceived kindness with positive kindness, and to negative perceived kindness with negative kindness (Rabin, 1993, Charness & Rabin, 2002, Dufwenberg & Kirchsteiger, 2004).
+Reciprocation entails responding to positive perceived kindness with positive kindness, and to negative perceived kindness with negative kindness (Rabin 1993; Charness and Rabin 2002; Dufwenberg and Kirchsteiger 2004).
 In a material context kindness is usually equated with generosity.
 To formulate a hypothesis regarding the impact of positive reciprocity on the behavior of the SM we therefore characterize the choice of the FM in terms of the implied generosity towards the SM.
 Here we distinguish between three levels of generosity when the FM chooses the line over the point: